Updated November 2017

 Trail work or outdoor labor, requires footwear to be sturdy, durable, and capable of handling dirt.
 The Keen Targhee II Mid became our go-to boot for working long days building trails in Tuolumne Meadows.
 We wore these boots day-in and day-out and they maintained their composure and support.

-The quality of your boots will have a large effect on your ability to enjoy a hike of any length.
+The quality of your boots will have a large impact on your ability to enjoy a hike of any length.
 However, with many choices available, finding the right pair that suits your type and level of activity can be a tricky task.
 We tested each model rigorously in a variety of settings and uses in hopes of helping you come to an informed choice.
 For additional tips on how to get the right boots for your feet, see our Buying Advice